Seeker1289/spotload/README.md

 ### Step 1:

-Install selenium, requests, ytmusicapi modules for python.
+Install selenium, requests, ytmusicapi modules for python.<br>
+Also add an environment variable for python (for windows)

 ### Step 2: